 Average Flat Prices

 Let’s say we plan to buy a flat in London in ‘N13 4’ postcode sector.
-We can see this sector in more details:
+With Plumplot interactive analytics we can analyze this sector in more details:

 - Type 'N13 4' in the search field, hit enter.